mbrobbel/rustfmt-check/README.md

 GitHub Action to format [Rust] code using [rustfmt].

 This action can be used to keep [Rust] code formatted correctly.

+## Modes

+This action supports two different modes.

+### Commit

 A commit is pushed when formatting is required.

+### Review

+The action reviews the PR, either requestig formatting changes, or approving if no formatting is required.

+Please note that this mode requires [allowing GitHub Actions to create or approve pull reqeuests](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/enabling-features-for-your-repository/managing-github-actions-settings-for-a-repository#preventing-github-actions-from-creating-or-approving-pull-requests).

 ## Arguments